Professional Learning Network

 Students with disabilities, especially those with an individual education plan (IEP) are often excluded from core instruction.

-AESD’s Inclusionary Practices Project (IPP) seeks to address educational inequities experienced by students with an IEP by supporting professional learning for school leadership teams that focus on creating more inclusive education environments using the lens of Universal Design for Learning (UDL).
+AESD’s Inclusionary Practices (IP) seeks to address educational inequities experienced by students with an IEP by supporting professional learning for school leadership teams that focus on creating more inclusive education environments using the lens of Universal Design for Learning (UDL).

 More students in general ed classrooms for more time.